 Mark is a participating member of the American Payroll Association.
 He earned his BA and MBA in Finance at Santa Clara University.
 He has held Certified Internal Auditor and Certified Investment and Derivatives Auditor Credentials.
 Mark is currently pursuing a Certified Payroll Fundamentals Credential with the American Payroll Association.

-28I9 is a form that employers MUST RECEIVE during the hiring process BEFORE THE EMPLOYEE STARTS WORKING.
-Employers take a high risk of not obtaining them prior to employment.
-The IRS and the USCIS both have specific rules on how to obtain, verify and process these forms.
+11I9 is a form that employers MUST RECEIVE during the hiring process BEFORE THE EMPLOYEE STARTS WORKING.

 There are a myriad of state and federal legislative requirements for payroll and human resource recordkeeping.